zorridge/redis/README.md

 > ... but homebrewed (and _slightly_ more fragile) in C++.

+A project focused on emulating Redis’s high efficiency and performance, utilizing a single-threaded, event-driven architecture with I/O multiplexing (kqueue/epoll) to support concurrent client connections and blocking operations.

 ## ✨ Features

 > If you squint, it’s almost Redis.